-Window Washing is often performed with either a bosun’s chair system (boatswain chair system) or suspended platform in conjunction with Pro-Bel rigging equipment (such as anchors, davits, outriggers, etc.).
+Window Washing is often performed with either a bosun’s chair system (boatswain chair system) or a suspended platform in conjunction with Pro-Bel rigging equipment (such as anchors, davits, outriggers, etc.).
 In OSHA, a bosun’s chair system is referred to as a Rope Descent System (RDS).
 Read on for a quick RDS guide as outlined in OSHA 1910.27 (Scaffolds and rope descent systems)/ANSI I-14 (Window Cleaning Safety Standard).

-Link for Canadian version here.
+Link for the Canadian version here.

 A bosun’s chair is a device designed for one person seating and utilizes one rope for suspension and a second rope for safety/lifeline; both lines are directly tied back to separate and independent safety roof anchors.
 The alternative to an RDS/Bosun’s chair is a suspended platform, which is intended for 2 workers and can be either permanent or portable.
 A permanent platform is dedicated to the building.